EddieHubCommunity/support/README.md

 ### Some vague idea of how we could turn this into a support channel.

-Imagine the scenario where you are helping a stranger, a friend or a colleague on Discord / MS Teams / Slack / YouTube, etc. They may have found an old article from 5+ years ago about Docker that is not supported or a Node.js article that isn't supported in Node v14.
+Imagine the scenario where you are helping a stranger, a friend, or a colleague on Discord / MS Teams / Slack / YouTube, etc. They may have found an old article from 5+ years ago about Docker that is not supported or a Node.js article that isn't supported in Node v14.
 That sort of thing...

 You volunteer to help that person and pair on it.
 You fix it and that makes them super happy.